ucsc-cgp/training-resources/WDL/README.md

 * [Understanding and controlling cloud costs](https://support.terra.bio/hc/en-us/articles/360029748111-Understanding-and-controlling-cloud-costs-)

+## Versioning, "is this document current?", etc
+Unless otherwise specified, all examples in this document are using WDL 1.0 syntax.

+Examples in this document were checked using version 1.12.0 of the Dockstore CLI, which uses Cromwell version 57, in July 2022.
+It's possible something slipped by me, so open a PR if something seems incorrect.

 # Recipes
 ## How to scale cloud resources with size of input files
 There's no reason to request 100 GB of space from Google if you're just re-aligning a 300 MB cram file to the human genome.
 Instead of hardcoding a size for your tasks, it's always better to base the value on the size of one's inputs.